-Lovely Umayam is a Fellow with Stimson’s Trade, Technology & Security Platform.
-Her work currently focuses on innovative ways to promote and incentivize WMD nonproliferation, such as exploring industry’s role in upholding nuclear security, as well as examining the intersection between WMD nonproliferation and global trade development.
+Lovely Umayam is a Nonresident Fellow with Stimson’s Blockchain in Practice program.
+She was most recently a Fellow with Stimson’s Trade, Technology & Security Platform.
+Her work focused on innovative ways to promote and incentivize WMD nonproliferation, such as exploring industry’s role in upholding nuclear security, as well as examining the intersection between WMD nonproliferation and global trade development.

 Prior to joining Stimson, Lovely served as a Program Manager at the Office of Nonproliferation and Arms Control within the U.S. Department of Energy – National Nuclear Security Administration (DOE/NNSA), where she implemented nuclear safeguards engagement projects in Southeast Asia and Latin America.
 At DOE/NNSA, she also helped coordinate nonproliferation and nuclear-stability focused Track 1.5 engagements in South Asia and Southeast Asia.

 Lovely is also the founder and chief writer for Bombshelltoe, a website featuring stories about nuclear history, art, and culture.
 Bombshelltoe is the first-prize winner of the U.S. Department of State’s 2013 Innovation in Arms Control Challenge and has been featured in SxSW Interactive, FastCompany, the Bulletin of Atomic Scientist, and the U.S. Department of State’s Generation Prague Conference.
 From 2013 – 2014, Lovely contributed as nuclear pop-culture columnist for the Bulletin of Atomic Scientist.